Murhaf E. Naddour, MD

 Philosophy of care

 Each patient deserves the best care, and it’s my mission to provide it.
-I engage them in treatment decisions, just as I would a family member or friend.
+I engage you in treatment decisions, just as I would a family member or friend.
 I take pride in being a thorough and dedicated physician, keeping my knowledge current.
 I am complimented for my bedside manner, but my biggest rewards come from bringing healthy newborn angels to mothers and families, bringing them lasting happiness.

 Why I entered medicine